davidsbond/forcelog/README.md

 ## Extending the logger

 Everyone has their own way of handling logs in Salesforce.
 If you need logs handled in a custom way, you can override the `flush()` method.
 Let's say each log needs to be sent to an HTTP endpoint.
 You can implement a new logger that extends `ForceLog.Logger` and will create an HTTP request on every log written (**Note:** this is not best practice, just an example).
+By default, the logger will JSON-encode logs and write them to the debugger using `System.debug()`.

 ```apex
 public class CalloutLogger extends ForceLog.Logger {